98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Landmarks in Film and Television 2: Beyond Hollywood

-This module introduces practical techniques, using multi-camera studio methods.
+This module aims to introduce practical techniques, using multi-camera studio methods.
 Basic production organisation, script and planning methods are developed alongside critical and analytical understanding of television as a medium.

 Script, Screenwriting and Realisation

 This module gives an introduction to writing and storytelling for screen based media production.
-Students will develop their own creative writing techniques informed by critical concepts.
+Students will have the opportunity to develop their own creative writing techniques informed by critical concepts.
 Creative exercises and independent application culminate in the production of a short film script followed through to its realisation.

 Analysing Film and Television as Industries 1

-Students will examine the political, commercial and cultural determinants behind the history, current organisation, and potential futures of the UK audiovisual production environment, including how it relates to the US and Europe.
+Students will have the opportunity to examine the political, commercial and cultural determinants behind the history, current organisation, and potential futures of the UK audiovisual production environment, including how it relates to the US and Europe.

 Analysing Film and Television as Industries 2